bahyusanciko/docker-pgadmin4/README.md

 # docker-pgadmin4

-Docker example with pgadmin4 and postgres
+Docker example with pgadmin4 and postgresSQL

-- You can use postgres latest if you checkout to the tag `postgres:{version}`
+- You can use postgresSQL latest if you checkout to the tag `postgres:{version}`
 - You can use pgadmin4 latest if you checkout to the tag `pgadmin4:{version}`

 I use docker-compose as an orchestrator.
 To run these containers: